usmanhameed2017/Node-JS/Lecture-05/Theory.md

 ## Third-Party Modules (External Modules)
 • Third-party modules are the modules that are downloaded with a package manager such as npm.

-• These modules are usually stored in the `node modules` folder.
+• These modules are usually stored in the `node_modules` folder.

+• To import a third-party module, you have to use the `require()` method that takes the third-party module's name as an argument.

+• Examples of third party modules are `express`, `mongoose`, `react` etc.

 • You can install third-party modules globally or locally in your project.

-• Examples of third party modules are `express`, `mongoose`, `react` etc.

 ### Command to install third-party module `locally`
 ```